hgroman/scrapersky-backend/Docs/Docs_10_Final_Audit/Quarterback-scrapersky-standardization-workflow-v2.md

 1. Analyze src/models/place_search.py and src/models/place.py
 2. Document the current state in the cheat sheet
-3. Compare with the standards in CONVENTIONS_AND_PATTERNS_GUIDE.md
+3. Compare with the standards in the relevant blueprint.
 4. Identify gaps and prescribed refactoring actions
 5. Set status to "To Do" for all items